goliatl/hy-r-intro/3_BasicFeatures/2_WritingAndAnnotating.md

 # Basics of writing R code

-*This lesson is derived from Data Carpentry teaching materials:*
+*This lesson is derived from Data Carpentry teaching materials available under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode):*

 https://datacarpentry.org/R-ecology-lesson/